 According to Ayurvedic expert John Douillard, “when we adjust our diet and lifestyle to match the season, health-promoting digestive microbes dramatically change.”
 In summer, he recommends focusing on foods that are sweet, bitter and astringent such as salads, steamed vegetables, fruit and coconut oil.
 We should be avoiding selections that are pungent, hot and sour such as coffee and spicy foods.
 Sipping regularly on coconut water or water infused with cucumber will help to keep you hydrated.

-A recommended ritual: Think of your body as a sensitive and powerful vessel—one that is naturally affected by Nature and the seasons of the year.
+A recommended routine: Think of your body as a sensitive and powerful vessel—one that is naturally affected by Nature and the seasons of the year.
 Before you make a meal, order at a restaurant or select groceries, take a moment (maybe even close your eyes) and tune in to how your body is feeling and what it truly needs.
 Select foods, mindfully—always paying close attention to how you feel when eating them and shortly after.
 If you feel overheated or irritable after eating, adjust your selections to more cooling and refreshing foods.

 Light brings one of our strongest sources of “prana” or vital energy—the sun.
 But we need to know how to harness this energy for our benefit, rather than over-energising or over-heating ourselves through too much sun exposure.
 If we engage in excessive activity during the mid-day heat, it can be energetically draining for us.
 Rather, focus on absorbing solar prana during the morning or evening hours, when the sun is less bright.

-A recommended ritual: Once a week, in the early morning or late evening, sit outside alone in the sun.
+A recommended routine: Once a week, in the early morning or late evening, sit outside alone in the sun.
 Close your eyes and keep your hands open on your lap.
 Inhale and exhale slowly and comfortably in a steady rhythm.
 Focus, for five minutes, on absorbing the prana or energy from the sun.
 Let it spread through your whole body bringing you vitality and life-force.
 Be cautious not to do this too often or for too long as it can over-energise your system.

 Summer is a time for extroversion.
 Winter turns our gaze naturally in, whereas summer takes our gaze naturally out.
 As a depth psychologist, I usually encourage people not to focus too much on doing “heavy” internal work (or going too much into their personal “darkness”) during this time of the year.